Astros vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez will look for his seventh straight game with a hit in this contest.
-During his last 10 outings he is hitting .326 with three doubles, four walks and six RBI.
+- Rodriguez will look for his eighth straight game with a hit in this contest.
+In his last 10 games he is batting .289 with four doubles, three walks and seven RBI.

 Rodríguez Recent Games